adrianfonsecal/proyecto-fis/README.md

-# Space project (FIS)
-This is the space where we will be modifying our software engineering fundamentals proyect.

-# File-list software project
-You can't find your files after you saved them, or you don't know how to name them, or you want to save them in a folder?
-So if one of these questions were true you need to use our software "File-List".

-File-List is a software students first proyect where we pretend to help you out saving your importante files in the best way possible.

 # The problem
 The problem detected in the student and office community is the mishandling of files prior to and after their storage.
 Until now it was only considered a problem, but it was not formally documented, so we decided to prepare a survey where we visualized the following results (The complete results of said survey are in the results section of the questionnaire):